The Pahiyas Festival Turns Lucban Into a Town-Wide Canvas

 Patron Saint of Farming

-Isidro was nothing more than a modest farmhand famed for his piety, and according to myth and legend, King Alfonso VIII donated a wooden ark to hold the uncorrupted body of the saint, in thanksgiving for his intervention at the Battle Las Navas de Tolosa.
+Isidro was nothing more than a modest farmhand famed for his piety, and according to myth and legend, King Alfonso VIII donated a wooden ark to hold the body of the saint which remarkably remained in perfect condition, giving thanks for San Isidro’s intervention at the Battle Las Navas de Tolosa.

-There is nothing the median Filipino loves more than festivities, and there were many dedicated to San Isidro Labrador, such as the Sikoy-Sikoy Festival of San Fernando that puts a pin on their rich sea life, the Agawan Festival which is also known as the Happy Pandemonium, or the Kneeling Carabao Festival where trained carabaos kneel to the patron saint of farming.
+There is nothing the median Filipino loves more than festivities, and there are a lot of fiestas here dedicated to San Isidro Labrador, such as the Sikoy-Sikoy Festival of San Fernando that puts a pin on their rich sea life, the Agawan Festival which is also known as the Happy Pandemonium, or the Kneeling Carabao Festival where trained carabaos kneel to the patron saint of farming.

-But the one our eyes should be honed in on is the one in Lucban.
+But the one our eyes should be honed in on is Lucban.

 The Pahiyas of Lucban, Quezon

-Lucban’s narrow streets and endearing architecture makes for a picturesque sight.
-In this bright and colorful parade, houses are ornately designed with flowers, fruits and other flora.
+The endearing designs you’ll encounter in these narrow streets make for one magnificent sight for any tourist or local.
+In this bright and colorful parade, houses are ornately covered in flowers, fruits and various flora.
 Vegetables are everywhere for visitors to taste and revel in.
-Hundreds of homes take part in a competition, where the best design wins a prize.
+Hundreds of homes take part in a competition, and the best design wins a prize.

 Colorful kiping, or rice wafers, are made from glutinous ground rice shaped using different leaves and brightly colored to be yellow, fuchsia, red, and green.
 Kiping was said to have been invented during the Manila-Acapulco Galleon Trade.
 These are assembled to form lanterns, also known as arangyas.

-It is a high point of artistic ingenuity for the community of Lucban.
+It is the zenith of artistic ingenuity for the community of Lucban.
 The town becomes animated with life and movement and spirit, and it is fantastic to look forward to.

 If you ever find yourself in the Philippines in May, make sure to add the Pahiyas Festival in Lucban to your itinerary.
 Support the locals by being part of this wonderful extravaganza.